madam-research-group/seminar/README.md

 ##### [Grzegorz Siudem](http://www.if.pw.edu.pl/~siudem/) <sup>\[[WUT](http://fizyka.pw.edu.pl)\] </sup>

-> <p style="text-align:justify">Since the classic work of de Sola Price the rich get richer rule is well known as a most important mechanism governing the citation network dynamic.
+> <div style="text-align:justify">Since the classic work of de Sola Price the rich get richer rule is well known as a most important mechanism governing the citation network dynamic.
 (Un-)Fortunatelly it is not sufficient to explain every aspect of the bibliometric data.
 Using the proposed agent-based model for the bibliometric networks we will shed some light on the problem and try  to answer the important question from the title.
-Joint work with</p> [A. Cena](http://cena.rexamine.com), [M. Gagolewski](http://www.gagolewski.com) and B. Żogała-Siudem.
+Joint work with [A. Cena](http://cena.rexamine.com), [M. Gagolewski](http://www.gagolewski.com) and B. Żogała-Siudem.</div>